en_USEnglish

 Performance

-Flutter is generally considered to have better performance than React Native, as it is compiled directly into native code.
+Flutter is generally considered to have better performance than React Native because it compiles directly to native code.

 React Native has a larger community and more support than Flutter, which can be an advantage if you run into problems.